 Post-Injury Statements to Insurance Companies

-Want to know what they found out?
+Want to know what they have found out in their investigation?
 Too bad!
-While there is a Rule that requires the at-fault carrier to produce your statement if a lawsuit is filed, there is no such requirement before then.
-Since insurance companies do not like sharing this information, it often becomes a fight to obtain them.
+While there is a Rule that requires the at-fault carrier to produce your statement there is nothing requiring the production of their investigation.
+Since insurance companies do not like sharing this information, it often becomes a fight to obtain this information.

 Types of Statements

-There are generally three types of statements people are asked to give – recorded, unrecorded and statements under oath.
-As the names suggest, one of these statements is recorded by the insurance company while another one is not – but it is meticulously noted.
-The third is completed outside of court but the injury victim takes an oath to swear to tell the truth nonetheless.
+Generally speaking, there are three types of statements people are asked to give – recorded, unrecorded and statements under oath.
+The names suggest what type of statement it is.
+Recorded statements are recorded.
+Unrecorded statements are not recorded but they are meticulously noted by whoever takes them.
+Statements under oath are completed outside of court but the injury victim takes an oath to swear to tell the truth nonetheless.

-However, the biggest mistake injury victims make is not first consulting an attorney and having their attorney present for the statements.
+The biggest mistake injury victims make is not consulting a lawyer or having their lawyer present for the statements.
 This allows the insurance company to take advantage of the injury victim.
-It also allows an insurance company to utilize inaccurate and/or incomplete statements, or statements taken out of context.
-By failing to speak with an attorney, injury victims expose themselves to providing unnecessary statements and incomplete information.
+It also allows an insurance company to utilize inaccurate and/or incomplete statements, or even take statements out of context.

-- Hire an attorney.
+- Hire an lawyer.
 This point cannot be emphasized enough.
-Your attorney will look out for your interests.
+Your lawyer will look out for your interests.

 - Find out which insurance company is asking for your statement.
-There is no legal obligation to speak to the at-fault driver’s insurance company.
+In most cases, there is no legal obligation to speak to the at-fault driver’s insurance company.

-- Schedule the conversation for a later date.
+- Schedule the conversation for an agreed date and time.
 This will allow you time to retain an attorney or to gather your thoughts.

 - Be Concise.
 This is harder than it sounds.
 Do not give more information than is necessary to respond.

-- If asked about your injuries, be honest but understand you are not a doctor and injuries can worsen over time.
+- Be honest about your injuries or pain complaints.
+You are not a doctor and injuries can worsen over time.
 As such, you may not know the full extent of your injuries for some time.